Skip to main content

 Using vendor rate profiles

-After the vendor rate profiles are set, you may use them during the task creation process.
+Once your vendor rate profiles are set, you can apply them during task creation.

-• On the first step provide the task's name, type, and other attributes.
+• In the first step, provide the task's name, type, and other attributes.

-• On the third step choose the scope, languages, and the assignee.
+• In the second step, choose the scope, languages, and assignee.

-• Choose one of the rate cards to use in the task.
-If the chosen card has rates for the given language pair, those rates will be used automatically.
-Otherwise, the global rates will be used instead.
+Choose one of the rate cards to apply to the task.
+If the rate card has specific rates for the selected language pair, those rates will be used.
+Otherwise, the global rates will be applied.

 Viewing reports